 The number of data and string nodes in your cluster—The main constraint for a data tier is disk space.
 However, beware of under-provisioning the CPU and memory resources as it can result in reduced performance.
 You should also consider your expected data retention, and adjust your data node configuration accordingly.

 The main constraint for a string tier is disk space, though sufficient memory is important as well.
 SSDs are strongly recommended for the string tier.
 Use an odd number of string nodes, 3 or 5 such instances, and keep an eye on the disk usage.
 For more information, see Planning your Scuba deployment and consult with your Scuba Customer Success Manager.

 The number of files and their size—The number of files you are importing can affect the time it takes for the data to be processed.
 A large number of files will take longer to transform and ingest.

 The number of batches processed at a time— The number of batch files that are processed at one time can affect the import speed.
 Performance can lag if the size of the batch files is large, as well as processing too many at once.
-Review the previous sections on concatenating data into batches and the size of batch files, then consult with your Scuba Technical Account Manager.
+Review the previous sections on concatenating data into batches and the size of batch files, then consult with your Scuba Customer Success Manager.

 The number of jobs running simultaneously— The number of overall jobs running at one time can affect import speed.
 Modifying the configuration of your cluster may be necessary to accommodate your data.
 For more information, see Planning your Scuba deployment and consult with your Scuba Customer Success Manager.